ReidAtcheson/l1rrqr/README.md

 the `l1rrqr` algorithm starts to fail.
 This is likely because it does not have logic for handling the rank deficient case, which is fixable.

+## Factorization error tests

+The file `factorization_error_tests.py` shows that the error `AP-QR` measured in the `1-norm` is independent of the `1-norm` condition number of `A`.
+Again the factorization appears to fail in the rank deficient case, so in these cases the error is very large